NATS 7034 Managing for Sustainability

 Coordinator Mark Williams Opens in new window

-Description This online unit is concerned with delivering and supporting sustainability management.
+Description This online subject is concerned with delivering and supporting sustainability management.
 Students will develop a multi-disciplinary perspective on resources, sustainability and health and safety management which will incorporate strategy, policy, data collection and knowledge management.
 It will introduce students to a systemic approach for studying organisational operations and methods for quantifying and optimising resource use and energy use while using tools to reduce environmental, societal and financial risk.
 Students will also learn how to improve the efficiency and effectiveness with which organisations can incorporate sustainability issues and to identify future trends and drivers for change in this area.

 Discipline Natural and Physical Sciences, Not Elsewhere Classified.

 Students must be enrolled in the online programs Master of Science or any other postgraduate program where this subject can be taken as an unspecified credit and where there are sufficient credit points available in the study program.

 On successful completion of this subject, students should be able to:

 - Explain key ideas of sustainability and managing for sustainability, and the key theoretical debates relating to the discipline.

 - Discuss the concept of resources and key issues relating to the uncertainties surrounding them.

 - Evaluate the methods for assessing the economics of environmental impacts and sustainability auditing.

 - Apply the following sustainability assessment tools: environmental impact assessment, strategic safety, health and environmental impact assessment, life-cycle assessment, multi-criteria decision analysis.

 - Discuss key ideas and theoretical debates relating to management of knowledge and communication, and environmental management systems in managing for sustainability.